cosmos/cosmos-sdk/docs/run-node/interact-node.md

 Assuming the state at that block has not yet been pruned by the node, this query should return a non-empty response.

-The list of all available gRPC query endpoints is [coming soon](https://github.com/cosmos/cosmos-sdk/issues/7786).

 ### CosmJS

 CosmJS documentation can be found at https://cosmos.github.io/cosmjs/.
 As of December 2020, CosmJS documentation is still work in progress.